 There are two exams in FM, a formative and a summative.
-You MUST COMPLETE the formative exam before the end of your second week of the 4 week FM block (see highlighted note below).
+You MUST COMPLETE the formative exam before the end of your first FM block, whether it is the 2-week or 4-week block.
+You will receive a score for this within 1-2 weeks afterwards, and you will be reminded of this score at the start of your second FM block.